 Clinicians should reassess the patient if the caregiver reports that the child’s symptoms have worsened or failed to respond to the initial antibiotic treatment within 48 to 72 hours and determine whether a change in therapy is needed.

 Babies who are breastfed have a lower incidence of ear infections than do formula fed babies and the AAP recommends exclusive breastfeeding for at least six months.
-Second-hand smoke can aggravate ear infections and some studies show that pacifier use puts babies at higher risk for ear infections.
+Second-hand smoke can aggravate ear infections and some studies show that pacifier use may put babies at higher risk for ear infections.
 If your child experiences more than two ear infections a year, you should look for underlying causes.
 There are several reasons why fluid might build up in the middle ear.
 They include:

 Allergy.
 Many studies have suggested a link between food intolerance and middle ear problems.
 One study tested 104 children with recurring middle ear problems for food allergy and discovered 81 to be allergic.
 After eliminating the offending foods, 86% got better, and 94% got worse when the offending foods were reintroduced.
 The most common allergens are dairy products, wheat, egg white, peanuts, and soy.
-If your child suffers from recurring ear infections, you might first try eliminating dairy products or wheat from his or her diet, then the other common allergens.

 Mechanical obstruction.
 A blockage of the eustachian tube can occur as a result of swollen tonsils or adenoids, or from structural problems in the bones surrounding the ear.
 The biomechanics of these delicate bones can be disrupted by any physical trauma, including a fall or a difficult birth.
 Chiropractic adjustments or craniosacral therapy are often effective at resolving these problems and preventing recurring ear infections.